NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Can be done with no gates open
   - Activator does 10 damage in both gate forms
   - Activated does 72 and 87 damage from 90
+- RB
+  - Changed to be strong on block
+  - Launches upwards
+  - Hitbox duration increased by 8 frames
 - RKnJ made to work like RB
 - GRKnJ changed to be a mid from a high